django/djangoproject.com/README.rst

 #.
 Make a directory to store the project's data (MEDIA_ROOT, DOC_BUILDS_ROOT,
    etc.).
 We'll use ~/.djangoproject for example purposes.

-   Create a 'secrets.json' file in a folder named 'conf' in that directory, containing something like::
+   Create a 'secrets.json' file in a directory named 'conf' in that directory, containing something like::

     { "secret_key": "xyz",